wbgdao/whitebeakgang.github.io/content/roadmap/chicken-analysis-websites.md

 | ------------------ | ------------ |
 | To Be Announced    | In Progress  |

-The popular sites for doing horse analysis and market research in Zed Run are desperately needed for Chicken Derby as well so WhiteBeakGang will be building them!

-These will be open to the entire community so that everyone will be able to access this info to make more informed decisions.
+The amazing market analysis that Hawku provides for the ever so popular Zed Run is desperately needed for our Chickens!
+No one understands this more than us!

+So, WhiteBeakGang is building it!
+Our new Bawku project will be open to the community, not just WhiteBeak  members.

+The WhiteBeakGang wants to ensure that the entire Chicken Derby Community is able to access this bank of information so that everyone can view the data and make well-informed decisions on how to manage your coop.

 [Read More](/roadmap/chicken-analysis-websites)